kimkha/loopback-component-react-admin/README.md

 ## Note

-This is the updated version of [loopback3-xTotalCount](https://github.com/kimkha/loopback3-xTotalCount).
+This is the updated version of [loopback3-xTotalCount](https://github.com/kimkha/loopback3-xTotalCount) and [aor-loopback](https://github.com/kimkha/aor-loopback).
 On client side (mean `react-admin`), we don't need to change anything, just use [ra-data-simple-rest](https://www.npmjs.com/package/ra-data-simple-rest) as usual.